cimeister/academic-kickstart/content/blog/unigramlm/additional.md

 **TL;DR**:  This post is my attempt to write down the UnigramLM tokenization algorithm cleanly and explicitly because, well, I still haven't found such a derivation and I think understanding the theory behind the method could help us make it better.
-I'll formalize the generative model on which the algorithm's assumptions [BETTER WORD/TERM] are based, derive the EM updates, explain why pruning is needed (and how it's done), and point out the spots where the practical implementation defined by the SentencePiece library diverges from the pretty mathematical models.
-Hopefully, this post points out some interesting potential extensions/revisions to the current implementation.
+I'll formalize the generative model on which the algorithm is based, derive the EM updates, explain why pruning is needed (and how it's done), and point out the spots where the practical implementation defined by the SentencePiece library diverges from the pretty mathematical models.
+I hope this post provides a new lens through which to look at the UnigramLM tokenization algorithim while pointing out some interesting potential extensions/revisions to the current implementation.

 ### Intro and origins of this blog post
 *(feel free to [skip](#sec:background) this section)*